 The 1930 Mille Miglia, legend and myth.

-After Rome came another trip into the mountains and as dark fell the local villagers lit flares on the approach to there villages and on particularly tricky bends, Caracciola in the Mercedes bend dropped further back, down to ninth place, while Campari managed to mow down a dog and was delayed as a result, so as the cars reached Ancona, Nuvolari was a minute up on Varsi with a comparatively easy drive up the coast road.
-Unfortunately Varsi had two punctures along this stretch and Nuvolari stretched his lead to seven minutes only three minutes behind Varsi, Inexorably he gained on his rival, legend has it that Nuvolari turns of his lights and sneaks up on his rival, snapping them on at the last minute to fly past his surprised rival, however this is unlikely to be quite factual as Nuvolari was already ahead of Varsi, the Mille Miglia is a time trial so the mere fact that Nuvolari was on Varsi’s tail put him ten minutes ahead.
-As well that, at that time in the morning, in good weather, it is hardly likely that Varsi would have not have been able see Nuvolari behind him with or without light’s.
+After Rome came another trip into the mountains and as darkness fell the local villagers lit flares on the approach to their villages and on particularly tricky bends, Caracciola in the Mercedes bend dropped further back, down to ninth place, while Campari managed to mow down a dog and was delayed as a result, so as the cars reached Ancona, Nuvolari was a minute up on Varsi with a comparatively easy drive up the coast road.
+Unfortunately, Varsi had two punctures along this stretch and Nuvolari stretched his lead to seven minutes only three minutes behind Varsi, Inexorably he gained on his rival, legend has it that Nuvolari turns off his lights and sneaks up on his rival, snapping them on at the last minute to fly past his surprised rival, however, this is unlikely to be quite factual as Nuvolari was already ahead of Varsi, the Mille Miglia is a time trial so the mere fact that Nuvolari was on Varsi's tail put him ten minutes ahead.
+As well that, at that time in the morning, in good weather, it is hardly likely that Varsi would have not have been able to see Nuvolari behind him with or without lights.